KxSystems/kafka/README.md

 bin/zookeeper-server-start.sh config/zookeeper.properties
 ```

-Start kafka broker
+Start the Kafka broker
 ```bash
 bin/kafka-server-start.sh config/server.properties
 ```

 ## Running examples

-start producer
+Start the producer
 ```q
 \l test_producer.q
 \t 1000
 ```

-start consumer
+Start the consumer
 ```q
 \l test_consumer.q
 ```
-The messages will now flow from producer to consumer and the publishing rate can be adjusted via `\t x` in producer process.
+The messages will now flow from producer to consumer and the publishing rate can be adjusted via `\t x` in the producer process.

-# Performance and Tuning
+# Performance and tuning

-See https://github.com/edenhill/librdkafka/wiki/How-to-decrease-message-latency for configuration options to reduce kafka latency.
+See [How to decrease message latency](https://github.com/edenhill/librdkafka/wiki/How-to-decrease-message-latency) for configuration options to reduce Kafka latency.
 There are numerous configuration options and it is best to find settings that suit your needs and setup.
-See Configuration section above
+See the Configuration section above.